suchyta1/suchyta_utils/sphinx_doc/source/index.rst

    db -- Database <db.rst>
    slr -- Stellar locus regression <slr.rst>
    plot -- Matplotlib utils <plot.rst>
-   system -- System status monitoriing <system.rst>
+   system -- System utils <system.rst>
-   balrog -- Working with Balrog/DES catalogs <balrog.rst>
+   balrog -- Balrog/DES catalogs <balrog.rst>

 There are also a set of shell utilities, which can be used with either bash or tcsh.
 I've never used other shells (does anyone?), so I can't comment if they work there or not.
-Most of what's here is for working with screen, because I like to use that in combination with vim for super awesomeness.
+Most of what's here is for working with GNU screen, because I like to use that in combination with vim for super awesomeness.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    screen-split <bin/screen-split.rst>
    screen-detach <bin/screen-detach.rst>